Manual Machining

 surface feet per minute

 sfm.
-An English system measurement of speed describing the distance in feet that the cutting edge travels in one minute.
+An Imperial system measurement of cutting speed describing the distance in feet that the cutting edge travels in one minute.
 Surface feet per minute is dependent upon both spindle rpm and the cutting tool diameter.

 surface finish